 The company and impact scorecard are then validated and approved by Schroders' Impact Assessment Group (IAG), in order for the company to be eligible for inclusion in the Fund's investible universe.
-The IAG consists of members from Schroders' impact and sustainable investment teams and portfolio managers from the Investment team.
+The IAG consists of members from Schroders' impact and sustainable investment teams and members of the investment team.
 There may be some limited instances where step 2 and the IAG approval may follow subsequently (such as a particularly time sensitive investment).